mjdrushton/potential-pro-fit/docs/variables.rst

-.. _fittingtool-variables:
+.. _pprofit-variables:

 #########
 Variables
 #########

 The fitting system defines two types of variables.
-These are defined in the :ref:`[Variables] <fittingtool-variables-variables>` and :ref:`[CalculatedVariables] <fittingtool-variables-calculatedvariables>` sections of ``fit.cfg``.
-Conventional :ref:`[Variables] <fittingtool-variables-variables>` can be modified by the :ref:`minimizer <fittingtool-minimizers>` to obtain the merit function.
-As their name suggests, :ref:`[CalculatedVariables] <fittingtool-variables-calculatedvariables>` are defined using arithmetic expressions which can contain references to conventional variables.
+These are defined in the :ref:`[Variables] <pprofit-variables-variables>` and :ref:`[CalculatedVariables] <pprofit-variables-calculatedvariables>` sections of ``fit.cfg``.
+Conventional :ref:`[Variables] <pprofit-variables-variables>` can be modified by the :ref:`minimizer <pprofit-minimizers>` to obtain the merit function.
+As their name suggests, :ref:`[CalculatedVariables] <pprofit-variables-calculatedvariables>` are defined using arithmetic expressions which can contain references to conventional variables.
 Meaning that values can be passed to jobs that depend, however indirectly on fitting parameters.
-These have a number of uses, for instance to optimise for partial charges in MgO, an ionicity could be defined as a fitting parameter within the :ref:`[Variables] <fittingtool-variables-variables>` section with :ref:`[CalculatedVariables] <fittingtool-variables-calculatedvariables>` defined to ensure that Mg's charge was ``2 * ionicity`` and the O charge being ``-2 * ionicity``.
+These have a number of uses, for instance to optimise for partial charges in MgO, an ionicity could be defined as a fitting parameter within the :ref:`[Variables] <pprofit-variables-variables>` section with :ref:`[CalculatedVariables] <pprofit-variables-calculatedvariables>` defined to ensure that Mg's charge was ``2 * ionicity`` and the O charge being ``-2 * ionicity``.

-.. _fittingtool-variables-variables:
+.. _pprofit-variables-variables:

 [Variables]
 ===========